ohzecodes/Mock-Restaurant-with-2FA/README.md

 ### Prerequisites

-1. Docker Desktop (for the non docker version please refer the previous commit)
+1. Docker Desktop (for the non docker version please refer the previous commit the one before docker added)
 ### Purpose

 This project started as a academic project where we were required to code a PHP Application.
 I used HTML and CSS for the front end initially.
 Later I discovered _Pug (for writing clean HTML)_ and SCSS , So I reconstructed the codebase to use these technologies.